finkmoritz/flutter_amplify_auth_ui/README.md

     - Date of Birth

 ### PasswordResetPage
-- Reset password via username and confirmation code
+- Reset password via confirmation code and
+    - username or
+    - email

 ## Install